Gilad147/Piano-Preformance-Autograder/README.md

 ## Setup
 The project contains a directory of 20-30 musical pieces.
-To manipulate add new musical pieces:
+To add new musical pieces:
 * Find the /project directory/songs/ folder
 * decide wether a folder that fits the level of your piece exists or add a new folder
 * when inside the proper folder add 3 files with the name of the piece: .ly .midi .png